 The winds themselves are a gift of the ocean, and there are things happening in the middle of the sea which will eventually bless us with the beautiful waves we know at our local break.

 Basic Wave Mechanics

-An on-shore wind, blowing from the ocean towards the beach, tends to push on the back of the wave, blowing the top off the wave and ruining its shape.
-This can make conditions in the break seem like the inside of a washing machine.
+An on-shore wind, blowing from the ocean towards the beach, tends to push on the back of the wave.
+This will blow the top off the wave and ruin its shape.
+What this means is that conditions in the break may seem like the inside of a washing machine.

 A simple portable wind meter will tell you exactly what the wind is doing.
 Surf reports often give two wind speeds, steady and gusting.
-Gusting speed is the most important number since these intermittent blows, which may be twice the steady wind speed, can destroy ideal surf conditions.
+Gusting speed is the most important since these intermittent blows, which may be twice the steady wind speed, can destroy ideal surf conditions.